 7/1/1926 - In the bottom of the first inning at Braves Field, Doc Gautreau was on second with two out.
 Eddie Brown walked but the Phillies pointed out that he had batted out of turn.
 Thus, Dick Burrus, who was the correct batter, was declared out and the Braves stranded Gautreau at second.
 The Braves eventually won the contest by scoring three runs in the seventh frame.

 8/20/1926 - The Tigers were in Philadelphia to play the Athletics.
-In the second game of a twin bill, the team did not follow Ty Cobb's lineup at the start of the game but were not called on it the first time through the list.
-In the fourth inning, Harry Heilmann doubled and, with two out, scored on a hit by Charlie Gehringer.
-However, coach Kid Gleason asked umpire Billy Evans about the proper order and Evans negated the play and called out Gehringer for batting out of turn.
+In the second game of a twin bill, the team did not follow Ty Cobb's lineup at the start of the game but were not called on it the first two times through the lineup.
+However, in the fourth inning, Harry Heilmann doubled and, with two out, apparently scored on a hit by Charlie Gehringer.
+Coach Kid Gleason of the A's asked umpire Billy Evans about the proper order and Evans negated the play and called out O'Rourke (the correct batter) for not taking his proper turn.
 Before the game, when the announcer had listed the Tigers lineup, the writers thought he had made a mistake and simply transposed the two names in their scorebooks.
-Apparently, so did O'Rourke, the correct batter, and Gehringer.
 The Tigers won in spite of the gaffe, 5-4.

 9/25/1926 - The Senators and White Sox played two games in Chicago.
 The visitors mixed up their batting order in the second contest which they won, 3-2 to split the twin bill.
 In the seventh frame, Stuffy Stewart was sent in to run for catcher Muddy Ruel, who was batting in the eighth hole in the lineup.
 Bennie Tate pinch hit for pitcher Stan Coveleskie.
 When Washington took the field, Tate stayed in the game in the ninth spot and caught while the new pitcher, Firpo Marberry, assumed the eighth place in the lineup.
 In the top of the ninth inning, Tate batted out of order in the eighth place but neither team discovered the mistake until the frame was over.
 He had made an out so it didn't matter anyway.